 About This Statistic

-The statistic represents the U.S. domestic market share of leading airlines between February 2015 and January 2016.
+The statistic represents the U.S. domestic market share of leading airlines in 2016.
 During this time period, Southwest Airlines was the leading airline in the U.S., with a domestic market share of just over 19 percent, followed closely by Delta Air Lines.

 U.S. airlines' domestic market share

 The passenger air transportation market is a thriving industry, taking individuals to locations around the globe.
-In 2015, Delta Air Lines was the largest airline in the world based on sales, reaching more than 40 billion U.S. dollars in sales revenue.
+Delta Air Lines was the largest airline in the world based on sales, reaching more than 40 billion U.S. dollars in sales revenue in 2015.
 Passenger airlines can face much scrutiny for their passenger satisfaction and comfort.
-A 2015 North American Airline Satisfaction Study by J.D.
-Power & Associates listed Alaska Airlines, Delta Air Lines and American Airlines as the best traditional carriers for satisfaction, while low-cost airline JetBlue Airways earned the top spot of low-cost carriers tested in the study.
+A 2016 North American Airline Satisfaction Study by J.D.
+Power & Associates listed Alaska Airlines and Delta Air Lines as the best traditional carriers for satisfaction, while low-cost airline JetBlue Airways earned the top spot of low-cost carriers tested in the study.